An Effective UNet Using Feature Interaction and Fusion for Organ Segmentation in Medical Image: Method

 \subsection{Overall architecture}

-The architecture of the FIF-UNet is shown in Figure \ref{overall}(a), implemented by a U-shaped architecture with symmetric encoder-decoder modules.
-In the encoder, MaxVit-S (\cite{Tuetal2022}) serves as the backbone network, which is pre-trained on the ImageNet dataset utilizing an image classification task.
+The overall architecture of the FIF-UNet is shown in Figure \ref{overall}(a), employing a U-shaped structure with symmetric encoder-decoder modules.
+To ensure completeness and reproducibility, a detailed layer-wise configuration is additionally provided in Table \ref{architecture}.
+In the encoder, a hybrid CNN-Transformer model, called MaxVit-S (\cite{Tuetal2022}), serves as the backbone network, which is pre-trained on the ImageNet dataset utilizing an image classification task.
 Compared to full self-attention, the MaxViT is implemented based on blocked local and dilated global attention to capture both the local and global features, which can be calculated by only linear complexity ($O(n)$, $n$ is the spatial size of an input image).
-The encoder network consists of 5 stages, including a stem stage and four cascaded MaxViT stages.
+As illustrated in Figure \ref{MaxViT}, the encoder network consists of 5 stages, including a stem stage and four cascaded MaxViT stages.
 In the stem stage, two convolution layers are with 96 channels and a kernel size of 3.
 The stride of the first CNN layer is set to 2 to downsample the input image resolution.
 The configurations of the MaxViT are with the $\left\{2, 2, 5, 2\right\}$ blocks and generate the feature maps with $\left\{96,192,384,768\right\}$ channels, respectively.

 In the skip connections, a CSI module is proposed to dynamically recalibrate the feature maps by the designed CIU and SIU, with the objective of obtaining the informative target features.
 In the decoder network, each decoder stage is constructed based on the CoSE module and UpConv module.
 The proposed CoSE module aims to enhance the representation of critical features by incorporating the SENet mechanism into CNNs.
 The UpConv module upsamples the resolution of the CoSE outputs by bilinear interpolation, followed by a convolution layer to refine the up-sampled feature maps, as in Figure \ref{overall}(c).
-Instead of predicting the segmentation tasks based only on the last decoder stage, in this work, an MLF module is innovatively proposed to effectively fuse the outputs of the decoder stages to enhance the segmentation details by integrating intra- and inter-class features.
+Instead of predicting the segmentation tasks based only on the last decoder stage, in this work, a MLF module is innovatively proposed to effectively fuse the outputs of the decoder stages to enhance the segmentation details by integrating intra- and inter-class features.